Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Cowboys stats and trends

-- In Dallas' four games this year, it has four wins against the spread.

-- Dallas has hit the over in 75% of its opportunities this year (three times over four games with a set point total).
+- Dallas' games this year have hit the over on three of four set point totals (75%).

 - This year, the Cowboys average 7.7 more points per game (31.5) than the Giants allow (23.8).

-- Dallas is 3-0 against the spread and 2-1 overall this season when the team notches more than 23.8 points.
+- When Dallas puts up more than 23.8 points, it is 3-0 against the spread and 2-1 overall.

-- Dallas is 3-0 against the spread and 2-1 overall when the team piles up over 382 yards.
+- When Dallas picks up more than 382 yards, the team is 3-0 against the spread and 2-1 overall.

 - The Cowboys have three giveaways this season, while the Giants have four takeaways.